 Tolls & Citations

-In an ongoing effort to help address outstanding fines for traffic, parking and toll violations by car rental customers, Enterprise Holdings sends out annual reminders as part of the public record and directs government officials to deliver notice of any outstanding tickets and fines to the company's "shared services" administrative centers in Tulsa and Toronto.
+In an ongoing effort to help address outstanding fines for traffic, parking and toll violations by car rental customers, Enterprise Holdings sends out annual reminders as part of the public record and directs government officials to deliver notice of any outstanding tickets and fines to the organization's "shared services" administrative centers in Tulsa and Toronto.

 Since 2011, Enterprise Holdings has provided its contact and processing information to more than 7,900 local governments in the United States and Canada to help reduce any backlogs of unpaid tickets.
 In addition, with more bridges and tunnels turning to cashless pay tollways – many in the Northeast – Enterprise Holdings' brands have worked to put in place several options for customers to avoid unexpected fines.

 Learn more about tolls and citations here.

 Many peer-to-peer (P2P) providers have historically and consistently described themselves in their marketing materials and customer-facing public relations strategies as car rental.
 As a result, Enterprise Holdings is in agreement with the American Car Rental Association that all consumer transactions, including P2P rentals, should be governed in a fair and consistent way.
 We not only believe in marketplace parity, but also common-sense requirements, such as offering transparent pricing as well as collecting mandatory state and municipal fees on which local governments and jurisdictions rely.

 The global car rental industry, including Enterprise Holdings, continues to play a significant role in providing accessible and affordable transportation options.
 However, if steps are not taken to ensure a robust, competitive market, businesses and consumers alike may be detrimentally affected long term.